tomekregulski/portfolio/README.md

 This project has served to not only solidify what I have learned about HTML and CSS thus far, but also challenged me to expand my working knowledge of the languages in order to meet the functionality requirements.

-I am excited to know that I am now capable of producing an elegant site suing a popular deisng layout, as well as knowing that I am able to seek out my own solutions to unique design and functionality needs.
+I am excited to know that I am now capable of producing an elegant site that is responsive to different screen sizes, makes use of makes use of pseudo classes to enhance certain parts of the user experience, and even make use of a few lines of JavaScript/jQuery to include a collapsible menu for smaller screens.
+Additionally, this project helped me gain confidence in turning to the online community for solutions to specific design and functionality issues.

 # Installation and Use